 Should You Attend Law School?

-Law schools in the US usually offer three-year programs that result in a Juris Doctor degree in law.
+Law schools in the US typically offer three-year programs that result in a Juris Doctor degree in law.
 Graduates of law schools go on to pursue a variety of career paths, but most enter with the intent of practicing law.
-If you’re considering law school, speak with both current law school students and people who have graduated to learn more about the experience.
-Generally, you will have the best chances of admission and a satisfactory outcome if you first do the legwork to make sure law school is right for you.
+You will have the best chances of admission and a satisfactory outcome if you first do the legwork to make sure law school is right for you.

 When to Apply for Law School